I have a question about:

-Most providers send accounts directly to Budget Direct Health Insurance.
-But if they send one to you, get in touch with us and we'll tell you the best way to submit your claim.
+Most providers send accounts directly to Budget Direct Health Insurance; if they send one to you, contact us and we'll tell you the best way to submit your claim.

 My Hospital Cover Doesn't Include Joint Replacements And I'm Booked For A Knee Arthroscope.
 Will That Be Covered?

 Yes, provided you have Budget Direct Health Insurance hospital cover and are admitted as a private patient.

 Budget Direct Health Insurance doesn't cover cosmetic surgery that isn't medically necessary and where Medicare doesn't pay benefits.
 You may, however, be entitled to a basic benefit.

 A pre-existing condition is any ailment, illness or condition with signs or symptoms that existed six months before you: